blabla1337/skf-flask/skf/markdown/code_examples/asp/35-code_example--Aggregate_User_Controls--.md

 						HttpContext.Current.Response.Redirect("/login", true);

 						/*
-						Than we set his access level on his account to FALSE in order to prevent him from logging in again til you did your forensics on the log files */
+						Than we set his access level on his account to FALSE in order to prevent him from logging in again until you did your forensics on the log files */
 						string access = "FALSE";
 						command.CommandText = "UPDATE users SET access = @access WHERE userID = @userID";